lexfrl/react-layer-stack/README.md

 #### `<LayerToggle />`

-`LayerToggle` is a helper to have access for show/hide callbacks and the current state of the layer.
+`LayerToggle` is a helper to have an access for show/hide callbacks and the current state of the layer.
 There could be multiple `LayerToggle`s for the same `Layer`.

 `for: string` - a Layer identificator which LayerToggle corresponds to